nschoe/hpt/README.md

 ## TODO ##

 - __Encrypt the registered.db file in the dispatcher__
-- **Make .user/ directories in .hpt/ (data app) to store the user's contact list (and later config ?) and _encrypt_ this contact list with the user's password, so that only when he logs in, can he access the contact list (it's nobody else's business to peer into one's contact list)**
+- __Encrypt the user's contact list with his password (it is nobody else's business but him to peer into his contact list)__
 - __Use SSL/TLS encrypted communications between peers__
-- Re-write adding and deletion of contact functions to use the state and lock it while saving the new contact list because on multiple, quick add or deletions of contacts, it is possible of a concurrent access to the contact list database which would result in an inconsistant state
 - Write a function to remove from alive the users whose last Alive request is more than XX time
 - Rewrite functions with Exception handling (e.g. getPrivateKeyFile,